brennanleez-coder/opencv-healthcare/README.md

 ```

 #### Compiling for Linux
 To compile for linux, I created another docker container just to compile and then copy the .so file locally.
-Then move it to my fastapi app
+Then move it to my fastapi app.
+If not done properly, the .so file will not work on the fastapi app that is running inside the docker container.

 ```bash
     docker build cython-app .